microsoft/ignite-learning-paths-training-mod/mod30/directors_cut.md

-# Train The Trainer - MOD30: Director's Cut Walkthrough
+# MOD30: Director's Cut Walkthrough

 This section provides commentary on the entirety of the presentation, including the demos.